exhuma/pickup/_sources/writing_plugins.txt

 ----------------------

 A target plugin represents a destination into which the backups will be "published" (or "pushed").
-The ``run`` method receives the "staging area" as parameter.
+The ``run`` method receives the root "staging area" as parameter.
 At the end of the run, all files inside that folder should be in the target location (as specified in the config).